Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Large orbits in : The implication ItemActLargeOrbit ItemFillingLamExists of Theorem B

 It remains to verify the diagram chase; here are a few details.
 Given $\xi \in \bdy_T S$ and any representative ray $[v,\xi) \subset S$, the $T$ image $f[v,\xi)$ has infinite diameter and has finite Hausdorff distance from the ray $\bigl[f(v),\bdy f(\xi)\bigr)$ (Lemma~\ref{LemmaDTBdy}).
 Since $h$ is a quasi-isometry, the $T'$ images $h\bigl[f(v),\bdy f(\xi)\bigr)$ and $h \circ f[v,\xi)$ have finite Hausdorff distance from each other and from the ray $\bigl[h(f(v)),\bdy h(\bdy f(\xi))\bigr)$.
 Since $g$ is a quasi-isometry, the $S'$ image $g[v,\xi)$ has finite Hausdorff distance from the ray $\bigl[g(v),\bdy g(\xi)\bigr)$, and so their $T'$ images $f' \circ g[v,\xi)$ and $f'\bigl[g(v),\bdy g(\xi)\bigr)$ have finite Hausdorff distance from each other; by coarse commutativity, they also have finite Hausdorff distance from $h \circ f[v,\xi)$ and hence also from the ray $\bigl[h(f(v)),\bdy h(\bdy f(\xi))\bigr)$.
 It follows that $f' \bigl[g(v),\bdy g(\xi)\bigr)$ has infinite diameter, proving that $\bdy g(\xi) \in \bdy_{T'}(S')$.
 This argument proves that the inclusion $\bdy g(\bdy_T S) \subset \bdy_{T'}(S')$ holds, as does the commutativity relation $\bdy h \circ \bdy f = \bdy f' \circ \left( \bdy g \restrict \bdy_T S \right)$.
 The reverse inclusion $\bdy_{T'}(S') \subset \bdy g(\bdy_T S)$ follows by a similar diagram chase using equivariant coarse inverses of $g$ and $h$, hence the restriction $\bdy g \restrict \bdy_T S$ is a homeomorphism $\xymatrix{\bdy_T S \ar@2{~>}[r] &\bdy_{T'} S'}$.

-\textbf{Step 2:} Applying Step~1, to prove the equation $I^{\vphantom{\FF}}_S(\bdy_\FF(\Gamma;\A)) = \bdy_T S$ for \emph{every} equivariant map $f \from S \to T$ from a Grushko free splitting $S$ rel~$\A$ to a Grushko free splitting $T$ rel~$\FF$, it suffices to prove that equation for just \emph{one choice} of such a map.
-We choose $S$ to be a free splitting of $\Gamma$ rel~$\A$ in which the free factor system $\FF$ is visible (see Section~\ref{SectionSTOATStatement}).
-It follows that there is a $\Gamma$-invariant subforest $\sigma \subset S$ such that $\FF\sigma = \FF$ (see the earlier \emph{Examples of the subboundary correspondence}).
-We may assume that the components of $\sigma$ are precisely the minimal subtrees $S_F \subset S$ for the actions of those free factors $F \subgroup \Gamma$ such that $[F] \in \FF$: we first replace $\sigma$ by its union with the set of vertices of $S$ having nontrivial stabilizer; we then discard components of $\sigma$ having trivial stabilizer; and finally we replace each component of $\sigma$ with the minimal subtree for the action of its stabilizer.
-We choose $T$ to be the quotient of $S$ obtained by collapsing each component of $\sigma$ to a point, and we choose $f \from S \xrightarrow{\langle\sigma\rangle} T$ to be the collapse map.
+\textbf{Step 2:} Applying Step~1, to prove the equation $I^{\vphantom{\F}}_S(\bdy_\F(\Gamma;\A)) = \bdy_T S$ for \emph{every} equivariant map $f \from S \to T$ from a Grushko free splitting $S$ \relA\ to a Grushko free splitting $T$ rel~$\F$, it suffices to prove that equation for just \emph{one choice} of such a map.
+We choose $S$ to be a free splitting of $\Gamma$ \relA\ in which the free factor system $\F$ is visible, and so there is a $\Gamma$-invariant subforest $\sigma \subset S$ such that $\F[\sigma] = \F$ (see Section~\ref{SectionSTOATStatement}; see also \emph{Examples of the subboundary correspondence} earlier here in Section~\ref{SectionDT}).
+We may assume that the components of $\sigma$ are precisely the minimal subtrees $S_F \subset S$ for the actions of those free factors $F \subgroup \Gamma$ such that $[F] \in \F$: we first replace $\sigma$ by its union with the set of vertices of $S$ having nontrivial stabilizer; we then discard components of $\sigma$ having trivial stabilizer; and finally we replace each component of $\sigma$ with the minimal subtree for the action of its stabilizer.
+We choose $T$ to be the quotient of $S$ obtained by collapsing each component of $\sigma$ to a point, with collapse map $f \from S \xrightarrow{\langle\sigma\rangle} T$.

 Given an end $\xi \in \bdyinf S$ with corresponding point $I_S^\inv(\xi) \in \bdyinf(\Gamma;\A)$, we must prove the following equivalence:

 Pick a vertex $v \in S$.